nfprojects/nfengine/README.md

 Workflow and branching
 ----------------------

-Working on nfEngine revolves around "long-running branches" Git workflow.
-See [Pro Git book](http://git-scm.com/book/en/Git-Branching-Branching-Workflows) for more info.

 nfEngine project contains two main long-running branches with code:

 * **Branch "master"** - here is kept latest stable version of nfEngine, guaranteed to work.
 On this branch no new changes are committed - it should contain only merge commits with version change.
 * **Branch "devel"** - this branch is main development branch used to contribute new changes.

-Each change (related to issue in GitHub) should have its own branch on which all changes should be kept.
-After committing a change, contributor should create a pull request to devel branch and begin code review process this way.
-After certain conditions are met, changes are merged to devel branch, and in upcoming release to master branch.

-Owners and trusted contributors can work directly on main nfEngine repository.
-Contributors new to the project must fork the repository.
-Contributor should create a pull request to devel branch after resolving an issue.

-When working on an issue, make sure your remote branch name relates to resolved issue in some way.
-In short terms:

-* Branch names like **"aaa"**, **"temp"**, **"work"**, **"devel2"** etc. don't tell much about the issue and pull requests from such branches will be closed without reviewing the change.
-* Branch names like **"fix-memleaks"**, **"add-threadpool-test"**, **"update-readme"** etc. are more than welcome and help owners of repository to get around what such change is about.
-Though, make sure the branch name is not too long.
-* In some situations (especially when branch name might be too long) contributor can name a feature branch according to **"issue-X"** scheme, where X is the number of the issue.
+Since the end of October, review of nfEngine commits is moved to GerritHub.
+All review should be done there - pull requests coming from GitHub will be automatically rejected.

-Pull request will be merged only when it will pass code review and verification process, and when provided change will be mergeable to devel branch without conflicts.
+Change will be merged only when it will pass code review and verification process, and when provided change will be mergeable to devel branch without conflicts.

-Direct commits to devel and master branch are forbidden and will be deleted immediately by project owners.
+Changes to master branch are forbidden and will be rejected immediately by project owners.

 Large changes (more than 500 lines affected) should be split in multiple commits to make review process easier.